5 Travel Essentials When Fishing In Ontario

 Here are the top five things to pack for an Ontario fishing adventure.

-1. Air tags
+1. Air Tags

 Can you imagine landing at your final fishing destination after a long day of travel and not seeing your luggage, rods and packed items show up on the conveyor belt?
 What a way to start a fishing vacation!
 Unfortunately, accidents and mishaps do occur, but we found a way to ensure your bags are on the flight before you even take off.
 You can track your items by using an Apple product called an Air Tag.
 Air Tags are simply tracking devices you place in your bag that talk to your phone.
 You can track your bags right down to a couple of feet away so you can tell when your bag has been placed on the plane!

-2. Bag tags
+2. Bag Tags

-If you’re flying to Ontario, you’re going to want to make sure the luggage you pick up from the conveyer belt is yours.
-There is little arguing that so many suitcases and bags look the same and you want to make sure you get the bag that belongs to you, and has your fishing gear and clothing.
+If you’re flying to Ontario, you’re going to want to make sure the luggage you pick up from the conveyor belt is yours.
+There is little arguing that so many suitcases and bags look the same and you want to make sure you get the bag that belongs to you and has your fishing gear and clothing.
 There are self-laminating bag tags out there that are ideal for identifying your luggage without any fancy or flashy attractors.
 Simply put your business card or cardstock with your name and address on it and run an iron over it to laminate.
 Simply attach it to your bag and enjoy your flight!

 3. Travel Cubes